Toyota Toyota Prius Insurance Rates

 - How do I file an SR-22 for a DUI in my state?

-- Can I pay claims out-of-pocket if I buy high deductibles?
+- Can I pay claims out-of-pocket if I have high deductibles?

 - When does my teenage driver need to be added to my policy?